How to Offer Payroll Advances to Your Workers with Deel

 A payday loan provides people with a small, short-term loan at a high interest rate.
-Usually, third-party lenders offer these personal loans at very steep interest rates.
+Usually, third-party payday lenders offer these personal loans at higher interest rates.
 Borrowers must repay most payday loans within 14-30 business days or pay additional fines on top of the interest.
-Payday loans require good credit and can negatively affect borrowers' credit scores.
+Payday loans require good credit and can negatively affect borrowers’ credit scores.

 Can you give an independent contractor a paycheck advance?

-Technically no, since independent contractors use invoices and aren't technically on employee payroll.
-Contractors receive payment via invoices, not employee payroll.
-That said, you can give a contractor a bonus or renegotiate the independent contractor agreement to provide higher payment if you love their work.
+Contractors receive payment via invoices, not employee payroll, so they don’t technically receive a payroll advance.
+As mentioned earlier, you can use Deel Advance to provide short-term cash advances, give a contractor a bonus, or renegotiate the independent contractor agreement to provide higher payment if you love their work.

 Offer easy payroll advances to your global team with Deel